brompwnie/botb/README.md

 BOtB can be compiled into a binary for the targeted platform and supports the following usage
 ```
 Usage of ./botb:
  -aggr string
     	Attempt to exploit RuncPWN (default "nil")
+  -always-succeed
+    	Attempt to scrape the GCP metadata service
   -autopwn
     	Attempt to autopwn exposed sockets
   -cicd
     	Attempt to autopwn but don't drop to TTY,return exit code 1 if successful else 0
   -endpointlist string
     	Provide a wordlist (default "nil")
-  -findDockerD
+  -find-docker
     	Attempt to find Dockerd
-  -findHTTP
+  -find-http
     	Hunt for Available UNIX Domain Sockets with HTTP
   -hijack string
     	Attempt to hijack binaries on host (default "nil")
   -interfaces
     	Display available network interfaces
   -metadata
     	Attempt to find metadata services
   -path string
     	Path to Start Scanning for UNIX Domain Sockets (default "/")
-  -pwnCgroup string
+  -pwn-privileged string
     	Provide a command payload to try exploit --privilege CGROUP release_agent's (default "nil")
   -recon
     	Perform Recon of the Container ENV
   -region string
     	Provide a AWS Region e.g eu-west-2 (default "nil")
   -s3bucket string
     	Provide a bucket name for S3 Push (default "nil")
   -s3push string
     	Push a file to S3 e.g Full command to push to https://YOURBUCKET.s3.eu-west-2.amazonaws.com/FILENAME would be: -region eu-west-2 -s3bucket YOURBUCKET -s3push FILENAME (default "nil")
-  -scrapeGCP
+  -scrape-gcp
     	Attempt to scrape the GCP metadata service
   -socket
     	Hunt for Available UNIX Domain Sockets
   -verbose
     	Verbose output
   -wordlist string
     	Provide a wordlist (default "nil")

 ```